kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <a href="#kueue-x-k8s-io-v1beta1-AdmissionCheckParametersReference"><code>AdmissionCheckParametersReference</code></a>
 </td>
 <td>
-   <p>Parameters identifies the resource providing additional check parameters.</p>
+   <p>Parameters identifies a configuration with additional parameters for the
+check.</p>
 </td>
 </tr>
 </tbody>